The Albino Treasure Coast strain has a nebulous history — most people aren’t certain where it came from or who developed it — but it’s here to stay.

 Final Thoughts: Albino Treasure Coast Shrooms

-The Albino Treasure Coast shroom belongs to the species Psilocybe cubensis, meaning it contains psilocybin and psilocin and produces a psychedelic trip when consumed.
-This strain is average in potency and is known to provide a more mellow and relaxing experience with mild visuals compared to most other strains.
+The Albino Treasure Coast shroom belongs to the Psilocybe cubensis species, meaning it contains psilocybin and psilocin and produces a psychedelic trip when consumed.
+This strain is average in potency and provides a more mellow and relaxing experience with mild visuals than most other strains.

 The strain is reported to have been developed by the famed mycologist Mr.G from the parent Treasure Coast strain.
 The original sample is thought to have been collected somewhere along the West Coast of Florida.

 The Albino Treasure Coast is not a true albino — but this is mostly semantics.
 These mushrooms have a distinct cloudy-white appearance.